liaoherui/AccuSNV/README.md

 `sbatch script/run_snakemake.slurm`<BR/>

-Note: If you need to modify any slurm job configuration, you can edit the config.file generated in your output folder: `<output_dir>/conf/config.yaml`
+Note: If you need to modify any slurm job configuration, you can edit the config.yaml file generated in your output folder: `<output_dir>/conf/config.yaml`